orsonteodoro/gcf2/README.md

 ## bashrc

-The bashrc script is also provided to control applying, removing, translating *FLAGS.
+The bashrc script is also provided to control applying, removing, translating *FLAGS and adjusting MAKEOPTS.
 You may place it and source it in an external script, or place it directly in the bashrc.
-Per-package environment variables are used to control filtering.
+Per-package environment variables are used to control *FLAG filtering.

 The following can be added to the package.env per package-wise to control bashrc: